brentd09/CourseInfo/Microsoft/Azure/AZ103/QandA.md

 Question  | Answer
 ---|---
-What does an Azure lock, lock?|The lock placed on a parent scope is inherited by all resources within that parent scope Who can remove an Azure lock?|To create or delete management locks, you must have access to Microsoft.Authorization/* or Microsoft.Authorization/locks/* actions.
+What does an Azure lock, lock?|The lock placed on a parent scope is inherited by all resources within that parent scope, this applies to existing and newly created resources in that parent scope.
+Who can remove an Azure lock?|To create or delete management locks, you must have access to Microsoft.Authorization/* or Microsoft.Authorization/locks/* actions.
 Of the built-in roles, only Owner and User Access Administrator are granted those actions.